Traumatic Brain Injury (TBI)

 Sergio Nogeira Nemer (Brazil)

-Physiotherapist, graduated in 1992.
+Physiotherapist and Manager of the FIASE physiotherapy team at the Niterói Hospital Complex, graduated in 1992.
 PhD in Pulmonology by São Paulo University in 2007.
 Specialist in Neurophysiology by Brazilian Institute of Medicine and Rehabilitation.
 Specialist in Neurological physiotherapy by Brazilian Federal Council of Physiotherapy.
 Specialist in Respiratory Physiotherapy by Brazilian Federal Council of Physiotherapy.
 Proprioceptive Neuromuscular Facilitation (advanced level) by International Proprioceptive Neuromuscular Facilitation Association (IPNFA).
 Osteopathy by Madrid University.
 Maitland Concept by Georgia University.
-Professor of Postgraduate Program at Interfisio and Rede D’or University.
+Professor of Postgraduate Program at Rede D’or University.
 Physiotherapist in charge of ICU at Central Hospital of the Military Police of Rio de Janeiro.
 Author of several manuscripts about Physiotherapy and Mechanical Ventilation.

 Jackie Reznik (Australia)